-Through this new biweekly communication, I will be sharing career insights and perspectives based on my own experiences as a successful entrepreneur, business owner, and CEO – with the ultimate purpose of helping you effectively navigate your own career journey.
+These perspectives are intended to share career insights and advice based on my personal experiences as a successful entrepreneur, business owner, and CEO – with the ultimate purpose of helping you effectively navigate your own career journey.
 Do you have a question or is there a topic you would like to see featured in the newsletter?
 Send me a message here.

 When you make a mistake that can impact the company, it’s no longer about you and your career.
 It’s solely about the impact that mistake can have upon the company.
 The worst thing you can do in that situation is keep it to yourself, try to fix it on your own, and wait to tell others when greater damage has potentially been done.